 Each study session lasts 16 weeks and the dissertation component accounts for 12 weeks per year.
 We recommend that you study for 15-20 hours per week during this time.

-- Core modules: a seen open-book examination (70% overall grade) and four online assessments known as E-tivities (30% overall grade).
+- Core modules: a seen open-book examination (70% overall grade) and five online assessments known as E-tivities (30% overall grade).

 - Elective modules: three E-tivities (30% overall grade) and one coursework item of 3,000-4,000 words (70% overall grade).